Aca Lukas: Personal life

-Vuksanović was born on 3 November 1968, in Belgrade, and grew up in the downtown neighborhood of Karaburma.
+Vuksanović was born on 3 November 1968 in Belgrade, and grew up in the downtown neighborhood of Karaburma.
 He graduated from a high school of music.
 He has four children from three different marriages.
 With his first wife, Svetlana, Lukas has a son and a daughter, named Lazar and Miljana.
 He was later married to a woman named Nataša, with whom he welcomed his second son, Andrej.
 In April 2010, Vukasnović married Sonja Višnjić.
 The following year, they became parents to daughter Viktorija.
 On 2 September 2017, he was reported for a physical assault by his wife.
 A day later, after pleading guilty, he was sentenced to nine months of suspended sentence and 18 months of restriction order against his wife for domestic assault.
 Their divorce was finalized in September 2019.

-Over the years, there have been reports of him using drugs and performing gambling; those are both addictions.
+Over the years, there have been reports of him using drugs and performing gambling.
 In 2002, he chose a rehabilitation facility in Switzerland.

-In February 2009, he was shot in his leg near his apartment building, a square where a crime happened is consistent of New Belgrade.
+In February 2009, he was shot in leg near the apartment building.